BiBiServ/bibigrid/docs/README.md

 ```

 ### Starting the Web IDE
-At first you need to have activated the 'theia' or 'cloud9' feature in the configuration file.
-Although both IDEs are supported, Theia IDE is recommended.
-Cloud9 support is deprecated and
-will not be further integrated in future.
-The IDE can be started with a simple command:
+Enable the Theia IDE in the configuration file using `theia: yes`.
+The IDE can be started with the following command:
 ```
 > bibigrid --ide [cluster-id] -v -o ~/config.yml
 ```